FerranAlet/modular-metalearning/README.md

 ## Prerequisites
 * [PyTorch](https://pytorch.org/get-started/locally/)
+* [tensorboardX](https://github.com/lanpa/tensorboardX) the equivalent to tensorboard for pytorch
 * (Optional) CUDA GPU support.
 If you don't have it, you can comment all lines with nn_device and cuda() references.

 ## I want to create my own composition; what should I do?